udacity/ud615/labs/creating-and-managing-pods.md

 ## Exercise: Interact with a Pod remotely

 Pods are allocated a private IP address by default and cannot be reached outside of the cluster.
-In this exercise use the `kubectl port-forward` command to map a local port to a port inside the `monolith` pod.
+Use the `kubectl port-forward` command to map a local port to a port inside the `monolith` pod.

 Hints